Ergodic SDEs on submanifolds and related numerical sampling schemes: Numerical scheme sampling the conditional measure on

+In applications, $\Theta(x)$ can be computed by solving the ODE (\ref{phi-map-rescale}) with a proper $\kappa \in [0, 1)$ (and decreasing step-sizes).
+From the above discussion, in particular the identity (\ref{rescale-identity}), we know that this is equivalent to solving the ODE (\ref{phi-map}) using adaptive step-sizes.
+We refer to Examples $1$--$2$ in Section~\ref{sec-example} for numerical validation. \end{enumerate} \end{remark}

-\end{enumerate} \end{remark} Our main result of this section concerns the approximation quality of the mean value $\overline{f}$ by the running average $\widehat{f}_n$ in (\ref{fn-by-trajectory-avearge}), in the case when $h$ is small and $n$ is large.
+Our main result of this section concerns the approximation quality of the mean value $\overline{f}$ by the running average $\widehat{f}_n$ in (\ref{fn-by-trajectory-avearge}), in the case when $h$ is small and $n$ is large.
 For this purpose, it is necessary to study the properties of the limiting flow map $\Theta$, since it is involved in the numerical scheme (\ref{micro-scheme-initial-repeat}).
-In fact, we have the following important result, which characterizes the derivatives of $\Theta$ by the projection map $P$ in (\ref{p-ij}). \begin{prop} Let $\Theta$ be the limiting flow map in (\ref{theta-map}) and $P$ be the projection map in (\ref{p-ij}).
+In fact, we have the following important result, which characterizes the derivatives of $\Theta$ by the projection map $P$ in \eqref{p-ij-brief-def}.
+(We refer the reader to \eqref{p-ij}--\eqref{p-fact} in Appendix~\ref{app-sec-manifold} for properties of $P$.) \begin{prop} Let $\Theta$ be the limiting flow map in (\ref{theta-map}) and $P$ be the projection map in (\ref{p-ij-brief-def}).
 At each $x \in \Sigma$, we have

-for $~1 \le i,\,j \le d$. \end{prop} The proof of Proposition~\ref{prop-map-phi-1st-2nd-derivative} can be found in Appendix~\ref{app-flow-map}.
+for $~1 \le i,\,j \le d$. \end{prop} The proof of Proposition~\ref{prop-map-phi-1st-2nd-derivative} can be found in Appendix~\ref{app-sec-numerical}.